 The Aquarium is an excellent resource for educators and students.
 We offer grade-appropriate programs aligned to state and national standards as well as to the national Ocean Literacy principles.
-Programs are hands-on and designed so that they augment your classroom instruction.
-Pre- and post-curriculum is also available on the Teacher Resources page to make the most of your lab experience.
+Programs are hands-on and designed to augment your classroom instruction.
+Pre- and post-materials are available under each program description below.

 Classroom Lab Programs

 - $60 fee for each lab program.

 - Programs require one chaperone for every 5 students.